ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 To log onto the node you need to ssh to its real hostname - you can get this by clicking on the `sl7cloud` node in jenkins, going to `configure` and then you will see a `<something>.nubes.stfc.ac.uk` hostname to use.
 Lop in with fed id, you should be able to sudo from your account.

+Log into the web page `https://cloud.stfc.ac.uk/` for an overview of all our VMs

 ## Builds failing to check out

 If a jenkins job (often epics-static-clean on NDWVEGAS) is failing to run and near the start you see something like